timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 ---

 <br>
 P.S.
 Another book that has a somewhat manipulative premise but ends up being a helpful guide to building better relationships is *Never Split the Difference* by Chris Voss, a former FBI negotiator.
-Turns out the  techniques to get terrorists to like you work on the of us too.
+Turns out the  techniques to get terrorists to like you work on the rest of us too.